 Are other communities, including some in North Carolina, adopting these ordinances?

 - Yes, over 300 cities and 21 states have adopted non-discrimination ordinances.
 In the State of North Carolina, Hillsborough, Orange City, Carrboro, Chapel Hill, and Durham have all already adopted such ordinances in their communities.
+More recently, Charlotte and Mecklenburg County adopted ordinances as well.

 Over 300 cities and 21 states have adopted non-discrimination ordinances.
 Here are a few examples of communities that have already adopted ordinances from within the State of North Carolina.